Get Started

 -

-'token' - Set the token key if your project secure "Security API Token".
+'token' - Set the token key if your project requires a "Security API Token".
 If you are using certificate protection, do not pass this variable.
 You can read more about the security of your project here.

 -

-'langCode' - Set the "langCode" to set the default language.
-By specifying this parameter once, you don't have to pass the langCode to the methods ONEENTRY API.
-If you have not passed the default language, it will be set "en_US".
+'langCode' - Set the "langCode" to establish the default language.
+By specifying this parameter once, you won't have to pass the langCode to the methods of the ONEENTRY API.
+If you do not specify a default language, it will default to "en_US".

 -

-'traficLimit' - Some methods use more than one request to the CMS so that the data you receive is complete and easy to work with.
-Pass the value "true" for this parameter to save traffic and decide for yourself what data you need.
-The default value "false".
+'traficLimit' - Some methods use more than one request to the CMS to ensure that the data you receive is complete and easy to work with.
+Set this parameter to "true" to save traffic and decide for yourself what data you need.
+The default value is "false".

 -

 'auth' - An object with authorization settings.
-By default, the SDK is configured to work with tokens inside the user's session and does not require any additional work from you.
-At the same time, the SDK does not store the session state between sessions.
-If you are satisfied with such settings, do not pass the variable 'auth' at all.
+By default, the SDK is configured to work with tokens stored in the user's session and does not require any additional work from you.
+However, the SDK does not maintain session state between sessions.
+If you are satisfied with these settings, you do not need to pass the 'auth' variable at all.

 -

 'refreshToken' - The user's refresh token.
-Transfer it here from the repository to restore the user's session during initialization.
+Pass it here from the repository to restore the user's session during initialization.

 -

-'saveFunction' - A function that works with the update refresh token.
-If you want to store the token between sessions, for example in local storage, pass a function here that does this.
-The function must accept a parameter to which the string with the token will be passed.
+'saveFunction' - A function that handles the update of the refresh token.
+If you want to store the token between sessions, for example in local storage, provide a function here that does this.
+The function must accept a parameter to which the string containing the token will be passed.

 -

-'customAuth' - If you want to configure authorization and work with tokens yourself, set this flag to true.
-If you want to use the sdk settings, set it to false or do not transfer it at all.
+'customAuth' - If you want to configure authorization and manage tokens yourself, set this flag to true.
+If you prefer to use the SDK's default settings, set it to false or omit it entirely.

-An example of a configuration with token protection and automatic authentication that stores state between sessions
+An example of a configuration with token protection and automatic authentication that maintains state between sessions:

 const tokenFunction = (token) => {